US, China defence chiefs spar over Taiwan but agree to keep talking

-SINGAPORE - The defence chiefs of the United States and China stuck to divergent views on Taiwan during their first in-person meeting on the sidelines of the Shangri-La Dialogue on Friday (June 10), but also agreed to hold more talks.
+The defence chiefs of the United States and China stuck to divergent views on Taiwan during their first in-person meeting, on the sidelines of the Shangri-La Dialogue, but also agreed to hold more talks.

-The highly anticipated encounter between US Defence Secretary Lloyd Austin and his Chinese counterpart Wei Fenghe lasted an hour, double the time allocated.
-The two men had their first conversation on the phone in April.
+The highly anticipated encounter yesterday between US Defence Secretary Lloyd Austin and his Chinese counterpart Wei Fenghe lasted an hour, double the time allocated.
+The two men had their first conversation, on the phone, in April.

 In their accounts of the closed-door meeting, both sides mentioned that the focus was on bilateral defence relations, regional security issues and Taiwan.